 In fact, sometimes it can even be a bit risky because the 'tour' is far from the safe tourist area.
 Be aware of this and be wary of such propositions (better safe than sorry) and book your tour in advance to avoid disappointment or deception.

 In Morocco you may find everything so exotic that it's common to want to take a thousand and one photographs.
-There won't be any problems at monuments, but if you're going to take pictures of people or artisan products , ask permission beforehand.
+There will be no problem taking pictures of monuments, but if you are going to take pictures of people or handicrafts , ask permission beforehand.

 Ana's Traveller Tip